 Firstly, when you book your flight make sure you get a seat with a bassinet.
 These are usually suitable for babies up to 11kg.
 With most airlines, you can arrange the bassinet at the time of booking but for others, you have to call afterwards.
-Once you’ve secured your bassinet – great – your baby has somewhere to sleep that isn’t your lap.
+Children over two are required to have their own seat.
+Once you’ve secured your bassinet – great – your baby has somewhere to sleep that isn’t on your lap.
 However, the open bassinets provide no cover from the light of the aeroplane or your neighbour’s reading light.

 This is where the CoziGo comes in.
-Created by a mum living in Sydney, who had to make this same journey many times, the CoziGo is a flexible domed cover that fits on airline bassinets (as well as on prams) that blocks out light.
+Created by a mum living in Sydney, who had to make this same journey many times, the CoziGo is a flexible domed cover that fits on airline bassinets (as well as on prams) and blocks out light.
 It folds up into a compact bag and is light, so easy to carry in your hand luggage.
-It made a huge difference to our flight.
-We put the baby in there straight after take off, where he had fallen asleep on the boob (really recommend feeding during take-off to help the babies equalise their ears!).
-This meant we could enjoy our dinner (as much as you can enjoy plane food) in peace without a baby on our laps.
-He woke a few times during the first 15 hour leg, but it provided us with much-needed sleep and rest.
+It made a big difference to our flights.
+We put the baby in there straight after take-off, where he had fallen asleep on the boob (feeding during take-off to help the babies equalise their ears).
+This meant we could enjoy our dinner (as much as you can enjoy plane food) in peace without a baby on our lap.
+He woke a few times during the first 15-hour leg, but it provided us with much-needed sleep and rest.

 Note: Some airlines make you take the baby out of the bassinet during turbulence.
-This was the case with Emirates.
-However, Qantas bassinets have straps across which means this isn’t the case.
+This was the case with Emirates and ANA.
+However, Qantas bassinets usually have straps across which often means the baby can stay in.

-The CoziGo can also be used on prams which we found handy in Italy.
-We used it on our pram at a friend’s wedding so that Elio could sleep while the party was happening, and out and about during the day to block out the sun.
+The CoziGo can also be used on prams which we found handy in Italy and at home in Australia.
+We used it on our pram at a friend’s wedding so that the baby could sleep while the party was happening, and out and about during the day to block out the sun.
 It’s 100% breathable and air permeable and UVP 50+, which is ideal for sunny and hot destinations (and excellent for living in Australia).

 - Formula (if you use it) or stay hydrated if breastfeeding